--add- section 1:4.5.8.9 Proof of Inspection: Proof of inspection, approved by the AHJ shall be affixed by a technically qualified person to the control panel, control valve or riser of the fire protection system after any required inspection has been completed as evidence of that inspection.
+-add- section 1:4.5.8.9 Proof of Inspection: Proof of inspection, approved by the AHJ shall be affixed by a technically qualified person to the control panel, control valve or riser of the fire protection system after any required annual or semi-annual inspection has been completed as evidence of that inspection.
+Facilities with limited use may request kitchen hood inspection frequency to be annual, when reviewed and approved by the AHJ.
+Intent of this code is to provide one proof of inspection sticker annually to sprinkler or fire alarm systems and generators where applicable, regardless of inspection frequency.